 Approved laboratory means a testing laboratory approved by the relevant state or territory authority for the purposes of testing honey for the presence or absence of American foulbrood spores.

 Assessor means a person approved for the purpose of assessing records and/or inspecting hives to verify a beekeeper’s compliance with this Code of Practice.
-This will usually be the Bee Biosecurity Officer or other nominated representative from a state or territory authority.
+This will usually be the Bee Biosecurity Officer or another approved officer from a state or territory authority or an approved quality assurance auditor.

-Auditable system means a series of actions that are legibly recorded in English to a level enabling an independent person to review the records and understand what processes were undertaken, when they were undertaken and what outcomes were observed.
-These records must be retained for a period of at least three years.

-Beekeeper means any person who keeps bees or a person who is in charge of bees.
+Beekeeper means any person who keeps bees or a person who is in control of bees or hives.
 This includes apiary managers.

 Beekeeper Biosecurity Training and Assessment Program means a training program and multiple-choice questionnaire, administered by an approved body, to assess a beekeeper’s knowledge of the prevention, identification, reporting and control of significant pests and diseases of bees.
 This may be a computer-based program and questionnaire.

-Code means the “Australian Honey Bee Industry Biosecurity Code of Practice” (this document).
+Code means the “Australian Honey Bee Industry Biosecurity Code of Practice” (Sections A, B, C and D of this document).

 Foundation means material impressed with the pattern of cell bases on which bees build comb.

-Hive means any receptacle, or any component of a receptacle, which houses bees or which has housed bees.
+Hive means any receptacle, or any component of a receptacle, which houses bees, which has housed bees, or is intended to house bees.
+This includes swarm catch boxes specifically placed with the intention of catching swarming bees.

 Hive identification code means the hive identification code, registration number or other brand allocated to the beekeeper by the relevant state or territory authority.

-Nationally notifiable Disease means a pest or disease of bees declared by the national Animal Health Committee as a nationally notifiable disease.
-In the case of bee pests and diseases they are:
+Notifiable disease means a pest, disease, agent, syndrome or substance declared as notifiable by the relevant state or territory authority where the bees are located.
+In South Australia, these are referred to as “notifiable conditions”, in Queensland as “notifiable incidents”.
+All states and territories have agreed to declare the following bee pests and diseases as notifiable:

 Tracheal mite (Acarapis woodi)

 American foulbrood (Paenibacillus larvae)

 European foulbrood (Melissococcus plutonius)

 Tropilaelaps mite (Tropilaelaps clareae and T. mercedesae)

 Varroa destructor

 Varroa jacobsoni

-Notifiable disease means a pest, disease, agent, syndrome or substance declared as notifiable by the relevant state or territory authority where the bees are located.
-In South Australia, these are referred to as “notifiable conditions”, in Queensland as “notifiable incidents”.
+Some states and territories have additional notifiable pests and diseases that are of significance in that state or territory.

-Relevant state or territory authority means the person in each state or territory vested with the authority register beekeepers and to grant approvals or exemptions in relation to this Code.
+Relevant state or territory authority means the person (including his or her delegate) in each Australian state or territory vested with the authority register beekeepers and to grant approvals or exemptions in relation to this Code.
 They are: